How Artificial Intelligence is Transforming Healthcare

 AI won’t solve everything

-In general, it is critically important to remember that AI is designed to be an assistant — and help doctors and care professionals consider variables and arrive at conclusions faster.
+In general, it is critically important to remember that AI is designed to be an assistant — and help clinicians and care professionals consider variables and arrive at conclusions faster.
 In no world will AI totally take the place of the care provider, and in no world is AI a panacea.
 Artificial intelligence will not solve all of healthcare's problems overnight and it will take a massive amount of effort on behalf of engineers and technologists to design and fine tune AI systems in a way that is employable, efficient, and as-promised.

 Additionally, there is valid hesitancy among the widespread implementation of AI, and discussions regarding the dangers of algorithmic bias and how emerging systems could exacerbate care disparities among women, people of color, and other historically marginalized groups.
 But if these systems are designed by diverse, thoughtful teams with detailed intention, there is confidence in the healthcare community that AI will do a great deal to improve patient outcomes.